Skip to main content Skip to navigation

 Varieties – Cherry

 The cultivar “Bing” has been one of the most important sweet cherry varieties grown in the Pacific Northwest, representing more than 50 percent of the production in Washington (Washington State Tree Fruit Acreage Report, 2017).
 Because ‘Bing’ is so popular, it is utilized as a reference to compare with other cultivars and new varieties.
 In recent years, there has been more interest in improved varieties leading to extensive plantings of newer selections.
 Some traits that breeders are selecting for include early ripening, larger size, firm, self-fertility, rain cracking resistance and stem-free characteristics.
 The majority of the newer varieties grown in the Pacific Northwest were produced or selected by the WSU-IAREC Sweet Cherry Breeding Program in Prosser (Olmstead et al 2000) and the Pacific Agri-Food Research Centre (PARC) in Summerland, B.C., Canada.
-Additional sweet cherry varieties and/or rootstock trials are carried out at WSU’s Western Washington Maritime Research and Extension Center in Mt.
-Vernon, WA.

 Washington State University